grailbio/bazel-compilation-database/README.md

 # 2. To consider only targets given by a specific query pattern, say `//cc/...`.
 Also see below section for another way.
 bazel-compdb -q //cc/...
 bazel-compdb -q //cc/... -- [additional flags for bazel]
+# 3. To pass arguments that you want to execute on every bazel command use -r flag if argument contain at the beginning of it
+# use -r=<argument> to pass each new argument passed that way would append list of previous
+bazel-compdb -r=--first -r=--second
+bazel-compdb -r=--first -r=--second -- [additional flags for bazel]
 ```

 ### Selected targets